alexpasmantier/television/docs/01-Users/09-cli.md

           Options are "landscape" or "portrait".

           [possible values: landscape, portrait]

+      --no-remote
+          Disable the remote control.

+          This flag works identically in both channel mode and ad-hoc mode.

+          This will disable the remote control panel and associated actions entirely.
+This is useful when the remote control is not needed or when the user wants `tv` to run in single-channel mode (e.g. when using it as a file picker for a script or embedding it in a larger application).

+      --hide-remote
+          Hide the remote control on startup (only works if feature is enabled).

+          This flag works identically in both channel mode and ad-hoc mode.
+          The remote control remains functional and can be toggled visible later.

+      --show-remote
+          Show the remote control on startup (only works if feature is enabled).

+          This flag works identically in both channel mode and ad-hoc mode.

+      --no-help-panel
+          Disable the help panel entirely on startup.

+          This flag works identically in both channel mode and ad-hoc mode.
+          When set, no help panel will be shown regardless of channel configuration or help panel-related flags.

+      --hide-help-panel
+          Hide the help panel on startup (only works if feature is enabled).

+          This flag works identically in both channel mode and ad-hoc mode.
+          The help panel remains functional and can be toggled visible later.

+      --show-help-panel
+          Show the help panel on startup (only works if feature is enabled).

+          This flag works identically in both channel mode and ad-hoc mode.
+          This overrides any channel configuration that might have it disabled.

+      --ui-scale <INTEGER>
+          Change the display size in relation to the available area.

+          This flag works identically in both channel mode and ad-hoc mode.

+          This will crop the UI to a centered rectangle of the specified percentage of the available area.

+      --height <INTEGER>
+          Height in lines for non-fullscreen mode.

+          This flag works identically in both channel mode and ad-hoc mode.

+          When specified, the picker will be displayed as a non-fullscreen interface.

+      --width <INTEGER>
+          Width in columns for non-fullscreen mode.

+          This flag can only be used in combination with --inline or --height.
+          When specified, the picker will be constrained to the specified width.

+      --inline
+          Use all available empty space at the bottom of the terminal as an inline interface.

+          This flag works identically in both channel mode and ad-hoc mode.

+          When enabled, the picker will be displayed as an inline interface that uses all available empty space at the bottom of the terminal.
+If there is insufficient space to meet the minimum height the terminal will scroll.

+Behavior:
+  -t, --tick-rate <INT>
+          The application's tick rate.

+          This flag works identically in both channel mode and ad-hoc mode.

+          The tick rate is the number of times the application will update per second.
+This can be used to control responsiveness and CPU usage on very slow machines or very fast ones but the default should be a good compromise for most users.

+      --watch <FLOAT>
+          Watch mode: reload the source command every N seconds.

+          When a channel is specified: Overrides the watch interval defined in the channel prototype.
+          When no channel is specified: Sets the watch interval for the ad-hoc channel.

+          When set to a positive number, the application will automatically reload the source command at the specified interval.
+This is useful for monitoring changing data sources.
+Set to 0 to disable (default).

       --autocomplete-prompt <STRING>
           Try to guess the channel from the provided input prompt.